It’s time to have fun with these Delightful Donkey Crafts for Kids – and the kids at heart! Perfect for World Donkey Day, or simply when you want to!

 Having prejudices is never a good thing, for multiple reasons, chief of them being that they often turn out to be false!
 For instance, most people would consider the horse a far more heroic animal than the donkey, but little do they know that the opposite is actually true!

-Yes, we have often heard people use the term donkey in a rather patronizing manner, but they’ll change their mind once they remember how amazing the donkey is!
+Yes, we have often heard people use the term donkey in a rather patronizing manner, but they’ll change their minds once they remember how amazing the donkey is!
 Donkeys belong to the same family as horses and zebras, but have longer ears and stockier bodies.

-Many of our misconceptions about donkeys are based on their depiction in popular culture, for example Eeyore.
-In reality, donkeys are stronger than horses, have better hearing, can anticipate danger and can travel on all kinds of terrain.
+Many of our misconceptions about donkeys are based on their depiction in popular culture, for example, Eeyore.
+In reality, donkeys are stronger than horses, have better hearing, can anticipate danger, and can travel on all kinds of terrain.
 What’s more, horses need to be approached gently since they get startled easily.
 But not donkeys!
 For this reason, donkeys are often placed with nervous horses to calm them down.

 I’m sure this little tidbit has made you a lot more interested in this amazing animal that doesn’t get its due!
-With World Donkey Day coming up on 8th May, we think it’s high time we put the spotlight on the humble donkey!
+With World Donkey Day on 8th May, we think it’s high time we put the spotlight on the humble donkey!
 There’s lots more where that came from, and we’ll learn more as we make some cute donkey crafts with our kids!

 10 Delightful Donkey Crafts for Kids

 Donkeys are incredibly intelligent animals.
 If they notice an obstacle in front of them, they can plan to change course to avoid it.
 They have the ability to judge their load and how it’ll affect the way they walk.
 They also have incredible memory; they can remember donkeys or routes they encountered 25 years ago!
 Learn more about the donkey’s intelligence with this paper bag puppet craft from Simple Mom Project.